inuxmax/scrcpy-desktop/README.md

 ## Legacy

-You can checkout earlier commmit or download legacy release to use legacy scrcpy-desktop which uses python and native scrcpy client
+You can checkout earlier commmit or download legacy release to use legacy scrcpy-desktop which uses python and native scrcpy client.
-Read more about that version in [LEGACY_README](LEGACY_README)
+Read more about that version in [LEGACY_README](LEGACY_README.md)

 ## License
 This project is licensed under the **MIT License** - see the [LICENSE](LICENSE) file for details.